stefanpejcic/dev.openpanel.com/docs/cli/files.md

 ### Fix Permissions

-The `fix_permissions` script can be used to fix permissions on user files.
+The `fix_permissions` script can be used to fix permissions on user files inside their container.

 It performs:

+Website files:
+- sets the owner of all files in `/var/www/html/` to the  www-data user.
+- sets the group of all files in `/var/www/html/` to the www-data group.
+- sets the permissions of all files to 644.
+- sets the permissions of all directories to 755.

+Website files:
-- sets the owner of all files in path to the user.
+- sets the owner of all files in `/var/www/html/` to the  www-data user.
-- sets the group of all files in path to the www-data group (apache/nginx webserver user).
+- sets the group of all files in `/var/www/html/` to the www-data group.
+- sets the permissions of all files to 644.
+- sets the permissions of all directories to 755.

+Emails:
+- sets the owner of all files in `/var/mail/` to the  user.
 - sets the permissions of all files to 644.
 - sets the permissions of all directories to 755.